|My old digs|

 - The headmistresses’ teenage emo son, forced to attend formal dinners with a hundred girls, will be the catch everyone is fishing for.

-- Watching the headmistress and her house mistresses interact prove to be a great example of hierarchy and female politics.
+- Watching the headmistress and her house mistresses interact proves to be a great microcosm of hierarchy and female politics.

 - A wet towel and the ceiling fan will be the loves of your life on a hot night.